HasNate618/1050-Transport-App/README.md

 # **Project Overview**

-The **Hazard Tracking App** is a mobile application designed to **enhance real-time hazard reporting and visualization** in an interactive and user-friendly manner.
+**SafeRoute** is a mobile application designed to **enhance real-time hazard reporting and visualization** in an interactive and user-friendly manner.

 The primary goal of this app is to allow users to **report and view hazardous locations** in real time on an interactive map.
 This can be particularly useful in situations where road obstructions, weather-related hazards, or construction zones could pose a danger to commuters.